Crazylegstoo/JQuickTake/README.md

 ## So what do I do with all these QTK files I just saved off my camera?

-These files are pictures saved in the old Apple-specific image file format that your computer probably does not understand.
+These files are pictures saved in the old Apple-specific picture file format that your computer probably does not understand.
 To actually see those pictures, you will want to convert them to JPG files that your computer can actually work with.
 Luckily, that's an easy process.
-There is an amazing command-line utility call *dcraw* that can convert RAW image files from just about any camera into a JPG or TIFF.
+There is an amazing command-line utility call *dcraw* that can convert RAW picture files from just about any camera into a JPG or TIFF.
 For our purposes, *dcraw* supports Apple QTK files!

 Using the command-line version of *dcraw* can be complex and intimidating, but there are many applications that provide a nice graphical  interface while using *dcraw* under-the-covers.
 If you look on the [dcraw website](https://github.com/ncruces/dcraw), you will see a whole list of those applications.
 On Windows, [I like to use RawDrop](https://www.dechifro.org/dcraw/) for its dead-simple drag-and-drop UI.
 I recommend it!